alcode111/basic-form/README.md

-We will build a basic page containing a form, to implement newly learned tags(labels, inputs, texares, etc.).
+We will build a basic page containing a form, to implement newly learned tags(labels, inputs, texareas, etc.).